“The goal of archaeology should be to put the ‘story’ into pre-history” – Wilfrid Jury

 Archaeology on the Lawson Site

-The first detailed scientific excavations of the Lawson Site began in the early 1920s by William J. Wintemberg.
+The first detailed scientific excavations of the Lawson Site were begun in the early 1920s by William J. Wintemberg.
 Wilfrid and Amos Jury later excavated portions of the site in the 1930s and 1940s.
 A modern excavation was conducted by William D. Finlayson with UWO’s archaeological field school in 1976.
-Annual excavations were done up to the year 2000s and have contributed to our understanding of this complex site.
+Annual excavations were done up to the year 2000 and have contributed to our understanding of this complex site.

 Archaeological Research Sites